Plastic is choking our oceans.

 But what can we do to help?

 We need to act now – there’s no time to waste.
-Things like bottle deposit schemes are a good place to start, but we’re so reliant on plastics that we need to do a lot more to wean ourselves off them.
-A plan to ban avoidable single use plastics – such as plastics cups and cutlery – could make the real difference we need to protect the planet.
+Schemes like bottle deposits are a good place to start, but we’re so reliant on plastics that we need to do a lot more to wean ourselves off them.
+A full plan to ban avoidable single use plastics by 2025 – such as plastic cups and cutlery – could make the real difference we need to protect the planet.

-We also need businesses to take the issue seriously, as some are already – whether it’s supermarkets having a plastic free aisle, companies finding alternatives to plastic packaging, or a business like Sky bringing this urgent issue to life for millions of customers.
+We also need businesses to take the issue seriously, as some are already – whether it’s supermarkets having a plastic free aisle, companies finding alternatives to plastic packaging, or a business like Sky bringing the issue to life for customers.

 As individuals we can also help by making lifestyle changes, like recycling more or drinking from reusable water bottles.
 You might think your contribution is small, but together our collective action is powerful.